backdrop-contrib/switchtheme/README.md

-Switchtheme - Modified to add a UL list of themes
+Switchtheme
 ===========

-Todo: update this readme to include these update notes in a better place

 Switchtheme allows you to create a block to allow users to switch themes on the fly.
-The module will present users with a list of all enabled themes and allow them to choose between them.
+The module presents a list of all enabled themes and allows the user to choose among them.
 Anonymous users have their choices tracked in a session variable.
 For logged in users, the user record is updated with their choice so that their last selection will stay the same the next time they log in.

-For a full description visit the project page: http://drupal.org/project/switchtheme
+For a full description visit the Drupal project page: http://drupal.org/project/switchtheme
 Bug reports, feature suggestions and latest developments: http://drupal.org/project/issues/switchtheme